Algebraic Geometry codes in the sum-rank metric: Acknowledgment

+The authors thank the anonymous second reviewer for some of the remarks that led to the writing of Section \ref{ss:GV}.
 This work was funded in part by the grants ANR-21-CE39-0009-BARRACUDA and ANR-18-CE40-0026-01-CLap--CLap from the French National Research Agency.
-The first author has also received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska--Curie grant agreement No 899987.
+Till the end of April 2023 the first author has also received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska--Curie grant agreement No 899987.